The University of Findlay

 The University of Findlay is located in Findlay, Ohio.
 It is a private not-for-profit, 4-year or above institution.

-From Wikipedia: The University of Findlay (UF) is a private Christian university in Findlay, Ohio.
+From Wikipedia: The University of Findlay (UF) is a private Christian university in Findlay, Ohio, United States.
 It was established in 1882 through a joint partnership between the Churches of God General Conference and the city of Findlay.
 UF has nearly 80 undergraduate programs of study leading to baccalaureate degrees and offers 11 master’s degrees and five doctorate-level degree programs.
 Nearly 4,200 students from approximately 35 countries are enrolled at Findlay with an international student population of approximately 500.
 Approximately 1,250 students live on campus in university housing.
 The University of Findlay has a 76-acre (31 ha) main campus and five off-campus facilities.

 Notes